bahtiyartan/troia/docs/45DatabaseAccessIII.rst

 	CLOSECONNECTION {connectionname};

 	//{user} and {passw} parameters are totally ignored, they are just for backward compatibility.
-	//{dbserver} and {dbname} are used to match a database configuration line in server configuration file.
+	//{dbserver} and {dbname} are used to match a db configuration line in server config file.

 Both commands sets SYS_STATUS and SYS_STATUSERROR if they encounters a problem while connecting and disconnecting process.